corenting/EDCompanion/README.md

 - Material design (light or dark theme)
 - Distance calculator (get the distance between two systems)
 - Ship finder tool (find the nearest station selling a specific ship)
-- Commodity finder tool (find the nearest station selling a specific commodity)
+- Commodity finder tool (find the nearest station selling or buying a specific commodity)
 - Systems search (see system informations and factions informations and history)
 - No ads, free and open-source